 1918 Flu timeline

 In 1918, influenza, as it does every year, spread throughout the world.
-Unlikely most years, this strain was faster and deadlier, becoming a pandemic within weeks.
+Unlike most years, this strain was faster and deadlier, becoming a pandemic within weeks.
 Philadelphia had one of the highest death rates in the country, 4 times higher than Boston.
 The daily death toll from influenza alone in Philadelphia would exceed the city’s average weekly death toll from all causes.

 This timeline shows a quick look at the speed that influenza spread throughout Philadelphia, and how deadly it was.